God is Sovereign Over All

 We all have battles throughout our lives.
 Some of the battles are very brutal, such as relational betrayal, health problems, or perhaps real military battles.
 These battles can easily make you fearful, anxious, or worse.
 But we need to remember, God is our conquering and victorious King, Who is with us through it all (Deuteronomy 20:1-4).
 My son was in many battles in Iraq, and would tell you God was there with him.
 Do you allow God to fight your battles with you?

-As you saw in Isaiah 40, God is the supreme ruler of all creation, Who governs by love (Ephesians 2:4-7, 5:2).
-The conquering emperor of France, Napoleon Bonaparte, in the early 1800s at the end of his life, stated that Alexander the Great and himself founded huge empires by military brutality and force; but Jesus Christ founded His kingdom upon love.
+As you saw in Isaiah chapter forty, God is the supreme ruler of all creation, yet He governs by love (Ephesians 2:4-7, 5:2).
+The conquering emperor of France, Napoleon Bonaparte, in the early 1800s at the end of his life, stated that he and Alexander the Great founded huge empires by military brutality and force; but Jesus Christ founded His kingdom upon love.

 The LORD your God is in your midst, a victorious warrior.
 He will exult over you with joy, He will be quiet in His love, He will rejoice over you with shouts of joy.
 Zephaniah 3:17 NASB®

-Our God is the sovereign ruler of the universe who personally loves you, and rejoices over you.
+Our God is the sovereign ruler of the universe Who carries you lovingly in His arms (Isaiah 40:11).
+He rejoices over you.
 How do you feel about that?

 What does God's sovereignty mean to us

 I had a colon cancer scare after a colonoscopy.
 Fear started taking control of me.
-Since I trust that God loves me, I started asking Him to control my fearful thoughts, give me His supernatural peace, and to speak to me through His Word.
+Since I trust (have confidence) that God loves me, I started asking Him to control my fearful thoughts, give me His supernatural peace, and to speak to me through His Word.
 Bible verses such as Romans 8:28 started coming into my mind, and I realized after a day I did have His peace about the possibility of having cancer.
-(Psalm 23; John 16:33; Philippians 4:6-7).

 back to home